wp-statistics/wp-statistics/readme.txt

 Stable tag: 6.1
 License: GPL2

-Complete statistics for your blog.
+Complete statistics for your WordPress site.

 == Description ==
-A perfect plugin for your blog visitor statistics.
+A perfect plugin for your WordPress visitor statistics.

 Track Visitor and visit statistics to your blog for today and keep up to a year of history!